robertsean1995/BAWKP/README.md

 ```

 The separation here is deliberate.
 The structured parser owns structure.
 AWK owns record-level meaning.
 Bash orchestrates the flow.
 No layer pretends to understand data it cannot reliably interpret.
 And Bash was chosen *because* of how close it works with command-line utilities in Unix, so use them.

-This separation is non-negotiable because without it, the methodology loses its defining property: survivability.
-Bash provides almost no protection against misuse, and scripts frequently run with real power—modifying filesystems, interacting with networks, or operating under elevated privileges.
-When meaning is implicit or scattered, errors do not announce themselves; they execute.
-BAWK counters this reality by forcing meaning into AWK, where it is explicit and local, and by forcing control into Bash, where execution can be reasoned about structurally.

 # 6 Structure, Syntax, and Semantics